 Distinctive concrete ‘tube ceiling’

-Much attention was paid to the ‘tube ceiling’ in the preliminary design.
-This tube based construction method is a distinctive feature of the Antwerp pre-metro stations.
+Much attention is paid to the ‘tube ceiling’ in the preliminary design.
+This tube based construction method is a distinctive feature of the Antwerp premetro stations.
 By making these elements of the structural work visible and by illuminating them, the recognizability of the stations and the feeling of space and height are enhanced.

 New, polished and contemporary materials are added to the rough constructions, in order to enhance the contrast between old and new.
 The materials used include ceramic tiling, glazed wall elements, copper railings and a lot of glass.
 The floor is kept clear and ’empty’ by integrating furnishing elements such as signage, information and fittings into the walls.

 Depending on the circumstances and the specific requirements of the environment, the entrances are integrated in the city in a seemly way.
 By maximizing the incidence of daylight in the stations, the orientation of passengers and social safety are increased.
 In a number of places, apartment buildings can be built above the entrances, healing broken street facades.